- My district is working with the MSBA on a proposed/approved school project. Does the MSBA have guidance related to COVID protocols?

 - Is there a deadline for applying for reimbursement for COVID related costs?

-- If the district receives reimbursement through the CARES Act or other grant money for its school project, will the MSBA treat these reimbursements as third-party funding?
+- If a district receives reimbursement through federal legislation such as the CARES Act or other grant money for its school project, will the MSBA treat these reimbursements as third-party funding?

 If a district receives reimbursement through FEMA, the CARES Act or other grant specific to COVID related costs, the MSBA will request that the district inform the MSBA of the amount received.
 However, the MSBA will not treat this reimbursement as third-party funding and will not reduce the MSBA grant as long as the costs for which the district received reimbursement were found ineligible when submitted to the MSBA.
 Please note the importance of tracking any COVID related costs and keeping them separate from other project costs.
-This will be critical to ensure clarity either when seeking reimbursement from the MSBA or submitting applications for reimbursement through FEMA and/or the CARES Act.
+This will be critical to ensure clarity either when seeking reimbursement from the MSBA or submitting applications for reimbursement through FEMA, the CARES Act, or other legislation.

 - Are you aware of any impact to construction schedules, potential costs, etc., occurring on MSBA projects throughout the Commonwealth?